‘THE MIND ROBBER’

 The Doctor shares scenes with Jamie and Zoe and I like the camaraderie shared between them.
 I liked how he works things out and quickly adjusts to this Land of Fiction he and his friends are in.
 I also liked the scenes where Patrick’s Doctor confronts the Master in the climax to this amazing story.

 I liked the characters from fiction that appear in the story.
 There are the Toy Soldiers that are human-sized and wear red uniforms.
 There’s also the White Robots that appear when Jamie and Zoe come across them in the void.
 All these soldiers and robots work for the Master.
 Who’s he I wonder?

 Bernard Horsfall guest stars as Lemuel Gulliver.
 I like Bernard’s noble performance as Gulliver.
 We don’t know who he is until ‘Episode 3’.
-I really like it when the Doctor works out who Gulliver is and they shake hand as if they were old friends and Zoe is completely astonished to see Gulliver is real.
+I really liked it when the Doctor works out who Gulliver is and they shake hands as if they were old friends and Zoe is completely astonished to see Gulliver is real.